• Skip to primary navigation

 Oysters & Grill

-Land and sea collide at the Oysters & Grill, where you can find the best seafood as well as a well-cooked ribeye.
-You will think you are sitting in a bistro in France when you book a table at Oysters & Grill.
+Land and sea collide at Oysters & Grill, where you will find some of the best seafood in Copenhagen and a well-cooked ribeye.

-On the menu are several types of clams, squid, and langoustines, as well as shelled prawns, and of course, oysters.
-It is one of the few places you can eat well-prepared steak tartare while sipping on an exotic cocktail.
-You’ll want to bring an appetite and your sense of adventure!
+However, this is also one of the few places in Copenhagen where you can eat well-prepared steak tartare while sipping on an exotic cocktail.
+Bring an appetite and your sense of adventure!

-Oysters & Grill is located at Sjællandsgade 1B, 2200 København N. The restaurant is open from 5 to 10 p.m. daily.
+Oysters & Grill is located at Sjællandsgade 1B, 2200 København N. The restaurant is open from 5:30 p.m. to midnight daily.

 View this post on Instagram